auth0/express-jwt-authz/README.md

 - `failWithError`: When set to `true`, will forward errors to `next` instead of ending the response directly.
 Defaults to `false`.
 - `checkAllScopes`: When set to `true`, all the expected scopes will be checked against the user's scopes.
 Defaults to `false`.
-- `customKey`: By default, permissions are checked agaisnt `user.scope`.
+- `customScopeKey`: By default, permissions are checked agaisnt `user.scope`.
 This can be customized with this option.
 Defaults to `"scope"`.

 ## Issue Reporting